We are committed to maintaining the trust and confidence of every client. We are GDPR-compliant but strive to go above

 Audience Research Projects

 Whether you’re involved in one of our research projects as an audience member or a client, know that we do that research in a way that respects privacy and personal data.

 Sometimes, businesses give us access to the data they already have on audiences to research on their behalf.
-So, for example, if you have booked a ticket or engaged with a business before, your personal contact data may be present in the data they give us.
+So, if you have booked a ticket or engaged with a business before, your personal contact data may be present in the data they give us.

 At other times, we collect new data for businesses.
 As part of this, we would pass the personal details of research participants back to the company—but only if the participants have permitted us to do this.

 If your personal contact details are contained in any data we use, know that protecting that information is important to us.

 Links to Other Web Sites

 Access to Your Personal Information

 You’re entitled to access the personal information that we hold and raise a complaint if you have any issues with processing data.
 Please email your request or complaints to us at email@example.com.